syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 public class ContactInfo
 {
- private string name = "John";
-        private string address = "No 7 Old Bungalow,West Street,WarZone,France";
     private string country;

-        [Display(Name = "First Name")]
-        public String Name
-        {
-            get
-            {
-                return name;
-            }
-            set
-            {
-                name = value;
-            }
-        }

-        [DataType(DataType.MultilineText)]
-        public string Address
-        {
-            get
-            {
-                return address;
-            }
-            set
-            {
-                address = value;
-            }
-        }
     public string Country
     {
         get
         {
             return country;
         }
         set
         {
             country = value;
         }
     }
 }
 {% endhighlight %}
 {% endtabs %}

-### Diacritic sensitivity
+#### Diacritic sensitivity
 The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with the English characters from an en-US keyboard.
-Users can enable or disable the diacritic sensitivity using `IgnoreDiacritic` property.
+Users can enable or disable the diacritic sensitivity using [IgnoreDiacritic](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormAutoCompleteItem~IgnoreDiacritic.html) property.
 The following code example illustrates how to enable the diacritic sensitivity, so that items in the suggestion list can be populated by entering any diacritic character of that alphabet.

 {% tabs %}
 {% highlight c# %}